-The Windows Mixed Reality PC Check app is the best way to make sure your PC is ready to run Windows Mixed Reality.
+Mixed Reality Portal is the best way to make sure your PC is ready to run Windows Mixed Reality.

 - You're good to go.
-Your PC has what it takes to run Windows Mixed Reality.
+Your PC is ready to run mixed reality games and experiences.

 - Can't run mixed reality.
 This PC doesn't meet the minimum requirements needed to run Windows Mixed Reality.